 Each party understands that the other party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other party’s evaluation, that no party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no party nor any Representative of such party shall have any liability to the other party or its Representatives resulting from the use of such information by such party or its Representatives.
 For purposes of this section 4, "information" is deemed to include all information furnished under this agreement.

-Each party shall have the right to apply to a court to enjoin any breach of this agreement.
+It is agreed that a violation of any of the provisions of this Agreement may cause irreparable harm and injury to the non-violating party and that the non-violating party may be entitled, in addition to any other rights and remedies it may have at law or in equity, to seek an injunction enjoining and restraining the violating party from doing or continuing to do any such act and any other violations or threatened violations of this provision.
 Excepting the right of a party to seek such relief, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association ("AAA").
 There shall be three arbitrators.
 Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
 The two arbitrators so designated shall elect a third arbitrator.
 If any party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
 It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO THE PRINCIPLES OF CONFLICTS OF LAWS THEREOF.